 Unfortunately, bee populations have been in decline over recent years due to habitat loss, pesticides, and climate change.
 But we can help!

 Not only does this flower smell amazing, but it’s also a great addition to your bee-friendly garden.
-Bees can see the colour purple more easily than any other colour, which makes Lavendar a great pick for your garden.
+Bees can see the colour purple more easily than any other colour, which makes lavender a great pick for your garden.

 Bees absolutely love English bluebells, which carry rich nectar and pollen.
 They do well in shady areas, which is great if your garden or patio doesn’t get much sun.
 Plant these bee-friendly flowers to help the little guys out and bring a bit of colour to your outdoor space.

 This flower is especially important to bees with long tongues, like the carder bee.
 The colourful petals attract the bee to the plant, and the long tube shape of the flower gives the bee a place to land before gathering up the nectar and pollen.
+The perfect, pretty pitstop!

-How to care for your bee-friendly garden
+How to care for your bee-friendly flowers

-Your flowering garden is the perfect place to use your compost, as it gives the flowers vital nutrients to let them grow and thrive.
+Your flowering garden is the perfect place to use your compost as it gives the flowers vital nutrients to let them grow and thrive.
 As well, you and your little ones can create a bee hotel for bees to nest in.
 Soon your garden will be a true haven for bees!